kateharborne/SimSpin/installation.markdown

 xcode-select --install
 ```

+You may find that you also need to launch the X-code package in order to agree to the terms and conditions.

 The FFTW and HDF5 packages can then be installed via the command line using Homebrew.
 Open a Terminal window and use the following commands:

 ```